-- Support for, and upgrades to the software are typically not included.
+- Software updates and support during these updarages are generally not included.
 While there are thousands of developers in the open source community enhancing the software, none of them are working on your website.
 Unless you have a support agreement with your developer, your website will remain on the version it was installed on, complete with any bugs and security issues.
 If you want access to the latest enhancements you will typically have to pay your developer to install them.

-- While you have access to the source code, the design may not be yours.
-Template websites in particular have this problem, and you often cannot move the design to another host and definitely not to another platform.
+- While you have access to the source code, the design might not be yours.
+Template websites in particular face this issue and you often cannot move the design to another host.
 You also typically cannot use the design on printed material or elsewhere.
 If you are getting custom design make sure you own it and not the designer/developer (applies equally to Proprietary).

 The key issue with proprietary systems is that you must be comfortable with the company behind them.
-They must have the size and expertise to not only keep your website running, but be able to invest in the continual development of the product.
+It's important they have the size and expertise to not only keep your website running, but to invest in the continual development of the product.
 You also need to understand that you probably can't move your website elsewhere, so at least make sure you have ownership over the design and content (a tip that applies equally to open source solutions).